zalando/postgres-operator/docs/administrator.md

   - bar_reader_user
 ```

-### Password replacement without extra roles
+### Password replacement without extra users

 For some use cases where the secret is only used rarely - think of a `flyway`
 user running a migration script on pod start - we do not need to create extra
-database roles but can replace only the password in the K8s secret.
+database users but can replace only the password in the K8s secret.
 This type
 of rotation cannot be configured globally but specified in the cluster
 manifest: